-Lodging > Two (2) Guest Rooms: The rental of bedrooms for overnight accommodations.
+Lodging; The rental of guest room bedrooms for overnight accommodations.
 Meals may be provided to the general public.

 Lot: A measured parcel of land having fixed boundaries.

 Lot Area: The lot area is the area contained within the property lines of the individual parcels of land.